Car Insurance in Christchurch

 Does car insurance in Christchurch cover earthquake damage?

 Yes, comprehensive car insurance policies typically cover earthquake damage as part of natural disaster coverage.
 This includes direct earthquake damage, damage from liquefaction, and damage from falling debris.
 Following the Canterbury earthquakes, insurers maintained this coverage, though Christchurch's seismic history is factored into regional pricing.
+Check your policy wording for specifics.

 Are car insurance premiums higher in Christchurch after the earthquakes?